nongiach/snake_boot_sector/README.md

 # Snake game on MBR

-Hi folks !
+Hi folks!
 Here is one of my one weekend project that I made back in 2013.

 # What is this ?